-In accordance with provision C.2.2 of The UK Corporate Governance Code 2014, the Directors have assessed the prospects of the Company over a longer period than the 12 months required by the "Going Concern" provision.
-The Board conducted this review for a period of five years, which was considered to be a reasonable time horizon given that the Company had raised funds under an offer for subscription which closed on 9 March 2017, and under VCT rules subscribing investors are required to hold their investment for a five year period in order to benefit from the associated tax reliefs.
+In accordance with provision C.2.2 of The UK Corporate Governance Code 2016, the Directors have assessed the prospects of the Company over a longer period than the 12 months required by the "Going Concern" provision.
+The Board conducted this review for a period of five years, which was considered to be a reasonable time horizon given that the Company intends to launch a new offer for subscription in May 2019, and under VCT rules subscribing investors are required to hold their investment for a five year period in order to benefit from the associated tax reliefs.
 The Board regularly considers the Company's strategy, including investor demand for the Company's shares, and a five year period is considered to be a reasonable time horizon for this.

 The Board carried out a robust assessment of the principal risks facing the Company and its current position, including those which may adversely impact its business model, future performance, solvency or liquidity.
 Particular consideration was given to the Company's reliance on, and close working relationship with, the Manager.
 The principal risks faced by the Company and the procedures in place to monitor and mitigate them are set out below.